Earth Lagoon Myvatn (Myvatn Nature Baths) Travel Guide

 Number of reviews

-The Mývatn Nature Baths beneath the midnight sun
+The Earth Lagoon beneath the midnight sun

-Opened in 2004, the Mývatn Nature Baths can be considered to be somewhat of a northern equivalent of the world-famous Blue Lagoon Spa, found in Iceland's southwest.
 It is the only pool of its size in the area and is ever-increasing in popularity.
-It is recommended you book tickets in advance in the summer.
+It is recommended that you book tickets in advance in the summer.

-Facilities and Price of the Mývatn Nature Baths
+Facilities and Price of Earth Lagoon Myvatn

 There are also two steam-baths, sat directly on top of churning geothermal waters.
 The temperature in these is close to 50 degrees Celsius (122 degrees Fahrenheit), and humidity is near 100%, so be sure to be well hydrated before going in.
 The site also has a hot tub and a separate pool for young children, as well as a restaurant.

-Nearby you will also find geological wonders, such as at Dimmuborgir.
+Nearby, you will also find geological wonders, such as at Dimmuborgir.
 This ‘lava fortress’ is unbelievably dramatic, and steeped in folklore; it is said that this is where the thirteen evil Santas of Iceland live.
 It is no wonder that it was used in Game of Thrones as the setting for Mance Rayder’s Wildling Camp Beyond the Wall.

 Another nearby site used in Game of Thrones that combines both geothermal energy and geological beauty is the Grjótagjá hot spring cave.
 While you cannot bathe here, you can look upon the water and see where Jon Snow and his Wildling lover consummated their relationship.